NO HOT DOGS PLEASE!

 13 Important Dog Heat Safety Tips For Summer Including What NOT to Do.

 It is important to keep all pets safe during the hotter summer months.
-The summer heat can be especially dangerous for all dogs especially certain breeds.
+The summer heat can be dangerous for all dogs especially certain breeds.
 I always worry about Kilo the Pug.
 He is pretty fit but he really can not take the heat.
-I had to stop in the shade, give him more water then carry him home last week on a walk, as we went mid-morning and it got warm fast.
+I had to stop in the shade, give him more water then carry him home last week on a walk, as we went mid-morning and it got warmer fast.

 Dogs regulate their body temperature by panting.
 Pugs and other flat-faced breeds have condensed nasal passageways.
 If a pug is left in the heat, it’s body could have trouble maintaining optimal internal temperature.